Asynchronous Distributed Optimization with Delay-free Parameters: Asynchronous DGD-ATC for Smooth Problems

 \section{Asynchronous DGD-ATC for Smooth Problems}

-DGD-ATC \cite{pu2020asymptotic} is a variant of DGD \cite{yuan2016convergence} using the adapt-then-combine technique.
+DGD-ATC \cite{ATC_first} is a variant of DGD \cite{yuan2016convergence} using the adapt-then-combine technique.
 It solves problem \eqref{eq:consensusprob} with $h_i\equiv 0$ $\forall i\in\mc{V}$ through the updates

-where $\mb{W}$ is the same as in \eqref{eq:DGD} and $\alpha>0$ is the step-size.
-We also require $W$ to be positive definite, which can be achieved by letting $W=(W'+I)/2$ for any averaging matrix $W'\in\mathbb{R}^{n\times n}$ associated with $\mc{G}$ \cite[section 2.3]{shi2015extra}.
-In this section, we will show that similar to the asynchronous Prox-DGD, the asynchronous DGD-ATC can also converge under a delay-free step-size condition and has an even faster convergence when handling smooth problems, which will be demonstrated theoretically later and numerically in Section \ref{sec:exp}.
+where $\alpha>0$ is the step-size and $\mb{W}=W\otimes I_d$ for an averaging matrix $W\in\R^{n\times n}$ associated with $\mc{G}$. { Different from Prox-DGD \eqref{eq:DGD} with $h_i=0$ $\forall i\in\mc{V}$ where each node $i$ first averages $x_i$ with $x_j$ from its neighbors and then performs a gradient descent step, in DGD-ATC \eqref{eq:DGD-ATC} each node first executes a gradient descent step and then averages the resulting local term with that of its neighbors.} In this section, we will show that similar to the asynchronous Prox-DGD, the asynchronous DGD-ATC can also converge under a delay-free step-size condition and has an even faster convergence when handling smooth problems, which will be demonstrated theoretically later and numerically in Section \ref{sec:exp}.

-We are unaware of any previous work that analyses the convergence of DGD-ATC with fixed step-sizes.
-In the lemma below, we show that under Assumption \ref{asm:prob}, DGD-ATC admits at least one fixed-point, and the optimality gap is similar to that of the asynchronous Prox-DGD in Lemma \ref{lemma:stronggap}.
+{The papers \cite{zhao2015asynchronous,zhao2015asynchronousII} analyse DGD-ATC with fixed step-sizes, but only for strongly convex objective functions.
+In the lemma below, we show that under Assumption \ref{asm:prob} that does not require strong convexity, DGD-ATC admits at least one fixed-point, and the optimality gap is similar to that of the synchronous Prox-DGD in Lemma \ref{lemma:stronggap}.}

 \begin{lemma} Suppose that Assumption \ref{asm:prob} holds, $h_i\equiv 0$ $\forall i\in\mc{V}$, and the optimal set of problem \eqref{eq:consensusprob} is bounded.
 Then the fixed point set of DGD-ATC \eqref{eq:DGD-ATC} is non-empty and for any fixed point $\bx^\star\in\mbb{R}^{nd}$, $F(\bx^\star)\le F_{\operatorname{opt}}$ and \eqref{eq:betaDGD}--\eqref{eq:funcave} hold. \end{lemma} \begin{proof} See Appendix \ref{append:DGDATCoptimalitygap}. \end{proof}